CarbonORM/CarbonWordPressExample/README.md

-# CarbonWordPressExample
+# CarbonWordpress
-POC and testing ground for the CarbonWordpress plugin
+WordPress bindings and GUI for CarbonPHP.
+A WordPress Plugin.